Chavo Guerrero Jr.

-Salvador Guerrero IV (born October 20, 1970) better known by his ring names Chavo Guerrero and Chavo Guerrero Jr., is an American professional wrestler.
-He is currently signed to WWE and AAA as a producer.
+Salvador Guerrero IV (born October 20, 1970), better known by his ring names Chavo Guerrero and Chavo Guerrero Jr., is an American professional wrestler.
+He is signed to WWE and AAA as a producer.
 He is best known for his tenures in World Wrestling Federation/Entertainment (WWF/WWE), World Championship Wrestling (WCW), Total Nonstop Action Wrestling (TNA), All Elite Wrestling (AEW), Lucha Underground (LU), Ring of Honor (ROH) and Nación Lucha Libre (NLL).

-As a singles wrestler, Guerrero Jr. is a former ECW World Champion in WWE, and a six-time Cruiserweight Champion between WWE and WCW.
+As a singles wrestler, Guerrero Jr. is a former ECW Champion in WWE, and a six-time Cruiserweight Champion between WWE and WCW.
 He also achieved success in tag team wrestling, being a five-time world tag team champion – winning the WWE Tag Team Championship twice with his uncle Eddie Guerrero as Los Guerreros, the WCW World Tag Team Championship once with Corporal Cajun as the Misfits in Action, and the TNA World Tag Team Championship twice with Hernandez.
 Between WCW, WWE, and TNA, he has held a dozen total championships, including one world championship.